Last Updated on Mar 8, 2022

 The AirTag is compatible with the iPhone and other newer versions and on some select Android phones.
-To operate, the AirTag make use of these phone’s cameras, ARKits, gyroscope, and accelerometer.
+To operate, the AirTag makes use of these phone’s cameras, ARKits, gyroscope, and accelerometer.

 When all of these are combined, the AirTag uses a combination of haptics, sound, and visuals, and all of these are displayed on Apple’s Find My app.